Information for Recent Graduates

 If there is an inbound email forward in place at the time of your account's deletion, it is by default continued for one year from the date of the account deletion.

-To set up an email forward, you need to do the following before your access.caltech account's deletion date.
+To set up an email forward, please contact the Help Desk before your access.caltech account's deletion date.

 When the year is up, IMSS will send you a final courtesy notice to let you know that inbound forwarding is being discontinued.
 After that time, any email sent to your old username will bounce, and that username may be put back into use.